wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Assume that most Clients and one Aggregator are honest and that the other Aggregator (DAP involves just two Aggregators) and the Collector are controlled by the attacker.
-When all Clients are honest, this corresponds to the same trust model as the base DAP protocol.
+When all Clients are honest, this corresponds to the same trust model for VDAFs.
 The degree of privacy provided (i.e., the value of `EPSILON` for pure-DP) for most protocols in this setting would degrade gracefully as the number of honest Clients decreases.

 ### OAOC: One-Aggregator-One-Client